Minisungam/minisungam.github.io/README.md

 # Christopher Magnus
 ####
-This project was created to showcase myself and my accomplishments
+This project was created to showcase myself and my accomplishments.